 Once, when I was working in jail ministry, I met a Christian man who told me about his older brother’s death.
 The incident, he said, had occurred several years earlier.
 He and his brother were drinking and arguing one afternoon when a fist fight erupted and the older brother fell backwards onto a metal pipe that pierced his heart.
 The man did all he could to save his brother, but the wound was fatal.
 His brother, whom he loved, was suddenly gone, and for years he carried the image of his brother’s lifeless body, held in his blood-soaked hands.
 Tears rolled down his face as he recalled the event.
 Over time he was able to resolve some of his grief, but while talking with me, he expressed a lingering concern about his brother’s eternal destiny.
 He was not sure if his brother would spend eternity in heaven or hell.
 Though his brother claimed to be a Christian, and family and friends spoke well of him at the funeral, the reality was that his brother’s life never reflected the virtues of Christ.
 Though I could not offer any assurance about his brother’s eternal destiny, I encouraged him to live his life in such a way that when he died, he would not leave his loved ones with any question about the place of Christ in his own life.

-Often we do not know how or when we will die, and if the Lord tarries in His return, we will all face death, in some form or another.
 Death is an uncomfortable subject, but for those who trust in the Lord, it need not be.
-God knows how frail we are, “He is mindful that we are but dust” (Ps.
-103:14).
+God knows how frail we are, “He is mindful that we are but dust” (Psa 103:14).
 David courageously asked the Lord, “Make me to know my end and what is the extent of my days; let me know how transient I am.
-Behold, You have made my days short in length, and my lifetime as nothing in Your sight; surely every man at his best is a mere breath” (Ps.
-39:4-5).
-Job too perceived the brevity of his life and declared, “I will not live forever…for my days are but a breath” (Job 7:16), and James wrote, “you are just a vapor that appears for a little while and then vanishes away” (Jam.
-4:14b).
+Behold, You have made my days short in length, and my lifetime as nothing in Your sight; surely every man at his best is a mere breath” (Psa 39:4-5).
+Job too perceived the brevity of his life and declared, “I will not live forever…for my days are but a breath” (Job 7:16), and James wrote, “you are just a vapor that appears for a little while and then vanishes away” (Jam 4:14b).
 Leaving this world is inevitable; where we spend eternity is optional.
 God loves us and sent His Son into the world that He would provide eternal life for us.
+“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
+For God did not send the Son into the world to judge the world, but that the world might be saved through Him” (John 3:16-17).

-- Eternal death (biblically called the “second death”), which is the perpetuation of physical and spiritual death into eternity (Rev. 20:11-15).
+- Eternal death (aka the “second death”), which is the perpetuation of physical and spiritual separation from God for all eternity (Rev 20:11-15).

 Dr. Steven R. Cook